-A brand new musical about Fidel Castro and the Cuban Revolution, Fidel makes its London premiere as part of Iris’ Workin Process this November.
+A brand new musical about Fidel Castro and the Cuban Revolution, Fidel made its London premiere as part of Iris’ Workin Process in November 2017.

 A dictator, a leader, a freedom fighter; few political leaders are as simultaneously loved and hated as Fidel Castro.
 In the 1950s, Castro rose to fame with his trusted gang of revolutionaries – the handsome Argentinian doctor Ernesto Che Guevara, the amazing Celia Sanchez – vowing to liberate Cuba from its dictator, Fulgencio Batista.